-Diversity & Inclusion Training Certificate Course for Postdocs
+Diversity, Equity, & Inclusion Training Certificate Course for Postdocs

 The University of Chicago BSD Office of Postdoctoral Affairs offers Diversity and Inclusion Certificate Program to postdoctoral trainees as a commitment to not only the advancement of underrepresent groups in the BSD but also training postdocs from all backgrounds on creating an inclusive research environment as they are the future research leaders.
 Postdocs are in a unique position where they are navigating a complex relationship of being in and leading in diverse environments and need to show they are capable of being inclusive leaders and mentors (for example – diversity statement in application packet).
 The 8-workshop series interactive format consists of learning diversity, equity, and inclusion skills through case studies in small and large group discussions.
 This program uses a curriculum offered from BSD Office of Diversity & Inclusion.